 Obergurgl is at far end of the Ötztal Valley (Gurgler Tal) in the beautiful region of Tirol.
 Tirol, both a summer and winter holiday destination, is located in western Austria, with Innsbruck as its capital.
 Innsbruck was host to the 1964 and 1976 Winter Olympics.

-Now let me list down the reasons why we chose Obergurgl among many other ski towns in Austria:
+Now let me list down the reasons why we chose Obergurgl among many other ski resorts in Austria:

-2. Obergurl is reputed to be one the best family ski resorts in Tirol and we can attest to that.
-There are many things to do for the entire family on and off-slope.
-Since the entire village is covered in snow, children do not have to go far and high to play in the snow.
-We were there during peak skiing season and yet the slopes and the village were not awash with crowd.
-There was minimal traffic too so we knew it was safe for our kids to walk or take the shuttle bus to their snowboarding lessons on their own.
+2. Obergurl is reputed to be one the best family ski resorts in Tirol and we could attest to that.
+There are a number of things the entire family could do on and off-slope.
+Since the village is covered in snow, children do not have to go far and high to play in the snow.
+They could sled practically everywhere!
+We were there during the peak season and several kids were doing group ski lessons and yet the slopes were not crowded.
+There was minimal car traffic too so we knew it was safe for our kids to walk or take the shuttle bus to their snowboarding lessons on their own.
+There was no loud partying at night and we didn’t encounter drunk or rowdy people.

-4. Obergurgl is easy to reach from Salzburg, the city we were coming from.
+5. Obergurgl was easy to reach from Salzburg, the city we were coming from.
 It was just 2hrs and 15mins by Railjet to Ötztal Bahnholf and from there we were picked up by our pre-booked private car for a 1-hour drive.
-There were public buses from Ötztal to Obergugl as well and we actually saw people with skis and large suitcases taking them.
+There were public buses from Ötztal to Obergugl as well and we actually saw people with skis and large suitcases taking the buses.
 Obergurgl could also be reached via Innsbruck, and from there a 1hr and 30min drive.

-5. Based on my research, Obergurgl is a favourite among British families and so we knew we would not have difficulty communicating in English (since we couldn’t speak German).
+6. Based on my research, and interactions with some families during our visit, Obergurgl is a favourite among British and so we knew we would not have difficulty communicating in English (since we couldn’t speak German).

-7. Obergurgl is surrounded by mountains and there is a small river that runs along the valley, which means a breathtaking snowshoeing and hiking nearby.
-We experienced this ourselves and I’ll share more about it in my next post.
+8. Obergurgl is surrounded by mountains and there is a small river that runs along the valley, which means a breathtaking snowshoeing and hiking nearby.
+We did both and I’ll share more about them in my next posts.

-8. The main ski school, Skischule Obergurgl, has snowboard instructors.
+9. The main ski school, Skischule Obergurgl, has snowboarding instructors.
 This became important especially after we realised that snowboarding doesn’t seem as popular as skiing in Austria.
-Our kids enjoyed their lessons with Christof, who has been professional and helpful.
-We entrusted him with our boys and he brought them down to the village with exciting stories each time.
+Our kids enjoyed their lessons with Christof, who was both professional and friendly.
+We entrusted him with our boys and he’d bring them down to the village with exciting stories each time.

-9. We wanted to do tobogganing and although Obergurgl has none, we knew that its sister ski resort, Hochgurgl, has this, morning and night.
+10. We wanted to do snow tobogganing and although Obergurgl has none, we knew that its nearby sister ski resort, Hochgurgl, has this, morning and night.
 Hochgurgl was a short distance from Obergurgl.
-We took the shuttle to get there.
+It was a short shuttle bus ride to get there.

-10. For a small ski town, it has a good number of casual and fine-dining restaurants especially in the village.
-The most convenient for us especially at lunch was the pizzas and pastas at Pizzeria Belmonte where we had a few meals.
+11. For a small ski village, it has a good number of casual and fine-dining restaurants.
+The most convenient for us especially at lunch was the pizzas and pastas at Pizzeria Belmonte where we had a few of our meals.
 Après ski was largely burgers and beers and some music, no wild parties that I could recall.
 The absence of wild parties was also another reason why we choose Obergurgl.
 I’ll recommend a few restaurants in my next post.

 There were other things that we wanted to do while in Obergurgl but we decided not to pursue them: